kyhavlov/consul-alerting/README.md

 -----

 ### Command Line
 To run the daemon, pass the `-config` flag for the config file location.
+If a config file is not specified, the default configuration settings will be used and alerts will be logged on the `stdout` handler.

 `consul-alerting [--help] -config=/path/to/config.hcl`